kayaozan/multimodal_chatbot/README.md

 ## Final Look
 Here is how the page looks once the script is run by streamlit in a web browser.

-User can upload an image as seen on the right side.
-The chat stream is demonstrated on the other side.
+User can upload an image on the left side.
+The stream of chat is demonstrated on the other side.

 ![Screenshot 2025-02-10 201333](https://github.com/user-attachments/assets/abd83b08-c9eb-4de2-bad5-1d14496342c2)